davidecalabro-nextegy/s3tool/README.md

 ## Prerequisites

-*   Python 3.12 or higher
+*   Python 3.12 or higher if using the python script directly.

 ## Installation & Setup